manage stress

 6. Practice Relaxation Techniques

-Relaxation techniques such as meditation, progressive muscle relaxation, or guided imagery can be highly effective at helping you manage stress.
+Relaxation techniques like meditation, progressive muscle relaxation, or guided imagery can be very helpful in stress management.

-These techniques encourage your body to enter a state of relaxation, which counteracts the physical effects of stress, such as increased heart rate and muscle tension.
+Relaxation techniques help your body begin to relax, which works against the physical effects of stress, such as increased heart rate and muscle tension.

 7. Focus on Nutrition

-For example, foods rich in omega-3 fatty acids, such as salmon, walnuts, and flaxseeds, can help reduce inflammation and promote brain health.
+For example, salmon, walnuts, and flaxseeds have omega-3 fatty acids which may help reduce inflammation and support brain health.

 Conclusion